 - Dr. Chang Tou Liang, The Straits Times Singapore

-Praised for her “crystal-clear, luminous sound” (The Straits Times) and “sensitive playing” (Adam Gyorgy, Concert Pianist), Indonesian pianist Stephanie Onggowinoto has performed in the UK, the Netherlands, Hungary, Italy, France, Spain, Germany, Japan, Korea, Malaysia, Singapore, Thailand and the United States as a solo artist and chamber musician.
-She made her concerto debut at the age of 11 and has since then appeared as a soloist with Indonesia’s leading orchestras, including the
+Lavishly praised for her “crystal-clear, luminous sound” (The Straits Times Singapore) and “sensitive playing” (Adam Gyorgy, Concert Pianist), Indonesian pianist Stephanie Onggowinoto has performed in the UK, the Netherlands, Hungary, Italy, France, Spain, Germany, Japan, Korea, Malaysia, Singapore, Thailand and the United States as a solo artist and chamber musician.
+After a concerto debut at the age of 11, she subsequently appeared as a soloist with many leading Indonesian orchestras, including the Jakarta Concert Orchestra, Jakarta Simfonia Orchestra, Jakarta Sinfonietta, Jakarta City Philharmonic, Surabaya Symphony Orchestra, National Symphony Orchestra of Indonesia, Pro Arte Chamber Orchestra and The Ananda Sukarlan Orchestra under the baton of renowned Indonesian conductors: Avip Priatna, Rebecca Tong, Stephen Tong, Solomon Tong, Budi Utomo Prabowo, Jap Tjie Kien, Iswargia Sudarno and the late Adidharma Widjaja.

-Stephanie’s competition successes include prizes at the Joan Chissell Schumann Piano Competition at the RCM, the 12th Ettlingen International Piano Competition for Young Pianists in Germany, the Appelbe Piano Prize in the UK, Asean International Chopin Competition in Malaysia, Asia International Piano Festival in Korea and Asean International Concerto Competition in Indonesia.
-She was on the top-five list at the 12th International Mozart Competition in Salzburg, where she performed with the Salzburg Chamber Soloists.
+Stephanie’s competition successes include winning prizes at the Joan Chissell Schumann Piano Competition at the RCM (UK), the 12th Ettlingen International Piano Competition for Young Pianists in Germany, the Appelbe Piano Prize in the UK, ASEAN International Chopin Competition in Malaysia, Asia International Piano Festival in Korea, ASEAN International Concerto Competition in Indonesia.
+She also made a strong finish at the 12th International Mozart Competition in Austria, where she performed with the Salzburg Chamber Soloists.
+Stephanie also won the first Adam Gyorgy Award and the Grand Finale of Wibi Soerjadi Competition.

-Stephanie is a Concordia Artist.
-Besides her solo engagements, Stephanie also performs regularly as a duo and trio with colleagues from the RCM.
+Besides her solo engagements, Stephanie also performed as a duo and trio with colleagues from the RCM.
 They received coaching from Felix Andrievsky, Kathron Sturrock, Mark Messenger, Gaby Lester, Alina Ibragimova and Matthew Trusler of Trio Apaches.